DavidDikker/endgame/README.md

 # Supported Backdoors

-`endgame` can create backdoors for resources in any of the services listed below.
+`endgame` can create backdoors for resources in any of the services listed in the table below.

-> ‼️ **Note**: At the time of this writing, [AWS Access Analyzer](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-resources.html) does **NOT** support auditing **11 out of the 18 services** that `endgame` attacks.
+Note: At the time of this writing, [AWS Access Analyzer](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-resources.html) does **NOT** support auditing **11 out of the 18 services** that `endgame` attacks.
 Given that Access Analyzer is intended to detect this exact kind of violation, we kindly suggest to the AWS Team that they support all resources that can be attacked using `endgame`. 😊

 | Backdoor Resource Type             | Support | [AWS Access Analyzer Support][1] |